Two private companies, RocDoc Health Check and Randox are providing RT-PCR COVID-19 testing and rapid/antigen testing at Dublin Airport.

-- Pre-booked appointments, in-car testing facility & in-clinic testing facility available.
+- Both facilities must be pre-booked:drive-thru (in-car) testing facility & walk-thru testing facility available.

-- LAMP test express €199 with results in 5 hours
+- LAMP test express €199 with results within a few hours.

 Express Green Car Park:

-The RocDoc Health Check in-car testing facility at Dublin Airport is located in the Green Car Park.
+The RocDoc Health Check drive-thru (in-car) testing facility at Dublin Airport is located in the Green Car Park.
 Click here for directions.*Please note pre-booking is essential.

 To book please visit website: https://rocdochealthcheck.ie.

 You can also call RocDoc direct on tel: 01- 969 7893.